Inns of Court

 The symbols and motto reflect Justice Brandeis' tenacity and reputation as a crusader for social justice, regardless of his opponent.
 The motto also reflects the goal of building determination and resilience among our students that will help them overcome whatever challenges they may face throughout law school and in their post-graduation careers.

-The Benjamin Cardozo Inn seal
+The Benjamin Cardozo Inn of Court seal

 The Benjamin Cardozo Inn